Blue Capital Reinsurance (OTCMKTS:BCRHF) Downgraded by ValuEngine

-ValuEngine cut shares of Blue Capital Reinsurance (OTCMKTS:BCRHF) from a buy rating to a hold rating in a report released on Tuesday, ValuEngine reports.
+ValuEngine downgraded shares of Blue Capital Reinsurance (OTCMKTS:BCRHF) from a buy rating to a hold rating in a research note released on Monday, ValuEngine reports.

 About Blue Capital Reinsurance